 Ahmedabad airport terminal (AMD), Gujarat, India

-It must be a popular spot, since a fee is charged for visitors to enter the terminal.
+It is a popular spot, since a fee is charged for visitors to enter the terminal.
 I saw this a few times, I guess it is just to keep the terminals less crowded.
-People just wait outside, as can be seen in the photo.
+People just wait outside, as seen in the photo.

 It costs 60 Rupees (almost $1) to enter the public areas of the Ahmedabad airport

 I took airplanes and taxis for most of my travel in India, I didn’t utilize any of the various other types of transportation on this trip.
 Uber is available in a few cities, but I did not try it.
 One morning in Gurgaon, I saw a comically overloaded rickshaw.
 How does one say clown car in Hindi?

 Efficient use of an auto rickshaw in Gurgaon.
 Colleague corrected me that it is not a Tuk Tuk.

 Finally, I saw a unique forecast (at least to me) one day when I was in Delhi.
 Smoke!